thermistor/ansible-sidekiq/README.md

       tags:
         - sidekiq

-you can also specify the queues if not using a `sidekiq.conf`:
+You can also specify the queues.
+This will create command-line args that override a `config/sidekiq.yml` if present in the app:

     - role: thermistor.sidekiq
       sidekiq_queues: